naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ### Footnotes

 <b id="footnote-1">1</b>.
-I doubt that a real static site generator
+In reality, I doubt that any one would model
-would be modeled this way.
-I am using it as an example that's close enough to the code of tapestry.
+a static site generator this way.
+I am using it just as an example that's close enough to the code of tapestry.
 I wanted to avoid using tapestry's code in this post as I'd have had to explain it's workings first to set the context.<a href="#footnote-1-ref">&#8617;</a>

 <b id="footnote-2">2</b>.
 At least the popular languages of today and
 the ones that I know of don't have lifetimes. <a